 Commonly found in a square shape, our recipe is a drop cookie, for less handling of the dough and no cutting or shaping.
 Use the hermits as an afternoon treat, lunchbox snack, or mid-morning coffee break treat.

 3/4 teaspoon ground cinnamon

 1 dash ground cloves

 Gather the ingredients.

-In a medium bowl, mix the flour, baking soda, salt, and spices.
+In a medium bowl, mix the flour, baking soda, salt, nutmeg, cinnamon, and cloves, if using.
 Set aside.